AVSystem/developer-zone/docs/Anjay_integrations/Anjay_Nordic_integration/Thingy91.md

     stop    :Stop Anjay
     config  :Configure Anjay params
     ```
+In this situation really useful can be **Tab key** which shows you available possibilities.

-3. Change the default credentials to your custom data by following the instructions presented in the program and save it.
+3. You can also change the default credentials to your custom data by following the instructions presented in the program.

 ## Connect to the LwM2M Server